hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

         CODN-Local- If the content is being published using local import folder

-        CODN-Remote- If the content is being published using remote HP Cloud OS Portal.
+        CODN-Remote- If the content is being published using remote HP Helion Cloud OS Portal.

  * The middle section of the right panel displays a graphical representation of the top ten workload topologies based on the highest number of successfully deployed workloads